A Unified Approach to Diffusion Analysis of Queues with General Patience-time Distributions: Technical Proofs

 This will help to prove Lemma~\ref{lemma:centralizedindicationfunction} below, which is an extension of Proposition~4.2 of \cite{DaiHe2010}, where $F^n(\cdot)=F(\cdot)$.
 The general approach of the proof is the same whether $F^n(\cdot)$'s are the same or vary with $n$.
-Roughly speaking, we need to use the martingale convergence theorem (cf.\ Lemma 4.3 of \cite{DaiHe2010} and \cite{Whitt2007}).
+That is, we need to use the martingale convergence theorem (cf.\ Lemma 4.3 of \cite{DaiHe2010} and \cite{Whitt2007}).
 The key condition for applying the theorem is \eqref{eq:tech-bound-F(w)}.
-We thus present the result without repeating the proof.
+We, thus, present the result without repeating the proof.